luisddm/gulp-examples/README.md

 ### Installing gulp globally

-For many of the packages that we install, this will be all that is needed.
+For many of the packages that we install, the previous will be all that is needed.
 With gulp, we must install it once again globally so that we can use gulp as a command-line application from anywhere in our file system.

 `sudo npm install -g gulp`

 We've only added a `-g` flag to the command, which instructs npm to install the package globally.

-Be aware that the package will be installed in a system directory where the user usually has no write permissions, hence the `sudo` part.
-Therefore it will ask for root password before installing.
+Be aware that the package will be installed in a system directory where the users usually have no write permissions, hence the `sudo` part.
+Therefore it will ask for the root password before installing.

 ## Including dependencies (modules / plugins)